U.S. says Thai military rule likely to last longer than expected

 Steve Chabot, chairman of the subcommittee at which Marciel spoke, suggested that Cobra Gold could be moved to another country, such as Australia, and added: “It could clearly send the wrong message if we allowed (Thailand) to participate.”

-Washington has also yet to decide whether Thailand would receive a presidential waiver on sanctions - including withdrawal of U.S. support at the International Monetary Fund and the World Bank - that could be imposed what it sees as Bangkok’s failure to deal with human trafficking, Marciel said.
+Washington has also yet to decide whether Thailand would receive a presidential waiver on sanctions - including withdrawal of U.S. support at the International Monetary Fund and the World Bank - that could be imposed for its failure to deal with human trafficking, Marciel said.
+(Reporting by David Brunnstrom; Editing by David Storey and Mohammad Zargham)

-The U.S. State Department last week downgraded Thailand to its lowest rank in a survey of countries’ efforts to eliminate trafficking, placing it alongside states such as North Korea, Syria and Uzbekistan.

-Additional reporting by Amy Sawitta Lefevre; Editing by David Storey, Mohammad Zargham and Ron Popeski